luxfhe/docs/fhenix/versioned_docs/version-Helium/devdocs/Writing Smart Contracts/Select.md

 To handle these conditionals, we use a concept called a "selector".
 A selector is a function that takes in a control and two branches, and returns the result of the branch that corresponds to the condition.
 A selector is like a traffic signal that decides which traffic to let through based on the color of the light (control signal).

-In Fhenix, we utilize this by calling the `select` function.
+In luxfhe, we utilize this by calling the `select` function.
 It's a function that takes in a condition and two inputs, and returns the input that corresponds to the state of the condition.
 You can think of this like a ternary boolean conditional (`condition ? "yes" : "no"`), but for encrypted data.

 Let's take a look at an example of `select` usage from a Blind Auction Smart Contract: TBD(ADD LINK):